lib-static/howto/howtos/pushpullchanges.md

 ### Pushing changes to GitHub online

-Once you've committed your changes, these pending commits will appear in the "Push origin" box at the top of the window.
+Once you've committed your changes, these pending commits will appear in the top menu within the "Push origin".

 Select "Push Origin" to *save* these changes to your online GitHub account and local files.